Luuuislo/Luuuislo/README.md

 🌱 I'm always learning new technologies and how to use tools like AI.\
 ✍️ &nbsp;In my free time I dedicate myself to creating and working on personal projects and ideas to learn how to perfect my code.\
 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
-✉️ &nbsp;You can shoot me an email at avsingh@umass.edu!
+✉️ &nbsp;You can shoot me an email at geekluislo@gmail.com!
 I'll try to respond as soon as I can.\

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>